 As with any learning environment, elearning experiences will differ from course to course and school to school.
 Part of your responsibility as a student is researching your future courses and institution.

 When considering your choices for online education, make sure that you know what kind of environment will help you to succeed.
-If you're like most students, your satisfaction will be affected by the structure of the course.
-Look for course goal clarity and high levels of student-teacher interaction in the courses you sign up for online, and you will better your chances of getting the most out of your elearning experience.
+If you're like most students, your satisfaction will likely be affected by the structure of the course.
+Look for course goal clarity and high levels of student-teacher interaction in the courses you sign up for online, and you may better your chances of getting the most out of your elearning experience.